slint-ui/slint/docs/reference/src/language/widgets/timepicker.md

 ## struct `Time`

-Defines a time with hour minutes and seconds.
+Defines a time with hours, minutes, and seconds.

 ### Fields